-If so, the world that is on the verge of a material explosion, with several regional conflicts, some of them very hot (the war in Ukraine) some at a high level of intensity (the wars of the Gulf) and some as a threat on the table (the Chinese invasion of Taiwan), could be the spark that ignites a third world war.
-Just as the Second World War began at its inception as a war of influence in Europe, a war in Africa, and then a major escalation with the Japanese attack on Pearl Harbor on the morning of Sunday, December 7, 1941, which led to what we now know as the Second World War, the possibility of such a scenario in 2023 is intensifying.
-Every day, more news emerges of decisions by countries that have "sat on the fence" for years, hastening to arm themselves and break the line that has led them since 1945 of pacifism.
-For example, Germany's army is so under-equipped that it used broomsticks instead of machine guns, decided to go on a "shopping" worth over a hundred billion euros, and in general this triggered a shopping frenzy for Arrow Israeli missiles and the Japanese are seeking to purchase Tomahawk missiles from the Americans.
-We are able to understand that in front of us is a new (and dangerous) world that is just waiting for the opportunity for great infiltration
+If so, the world that is on the verge of a material explosion, with several regional conflicts, some of them very hot (the war in Ukraine), some at a high level of intensity (the wars of the Gulf), and some as a threat on the table (the Chinese invasion of Taiwan), could be the spark that ignites a Third World War.
+Just as the Second World War began as a war of influence in Europe, a war in Africa, and then a major escalation with the Japanese attack on Pearl Harbor on the morning of Sunday, December 7, 1941, the possibility of such a scenario in 2023 is intensifying.
+Every day, more news emerges of decisions by countries that have "sat on the fence" for years, hastening to arm themselves and break the line of pacifism they have held since 1945.
+For example, Germany's army is so under-equipped that it used broomsticks instead of machine guns and decided to go on a shopping spree worth over a hundred billion euros, which triggered a shopping frenzy for Arrow Israeli missiles.
+Even the Japanese are seeking to purchase Tomahawk missiles from the Americans.
+We are able to understand that in front of us is a new (and dangerous) world that is just waiting for the opportunity for great infiltration.